blackwiz4rd/Vodafone-WiFi-AutoLogin/README.md

 Please, before using edit `input.txt`

- custom_ssid should be used only if you are connecting to a Vodafone-WiFi extender, ohterwise leave empty/default
+ custom_ssid should be used only if you are connecting to a Vodafone-WiFi extender, ohterwise leave empty/default (be sure that `input.txt` and `vodafone-wifi.py` are on the same folder)

 1. `input.txt` Example n.1 (NO EXTENDER, if you are connecting to Vodafone-WiFi directly):
 ```